sux21/Experimental_Evolution/scripts.md

 ```
-### Take out the first scaffold from the multiple samples, and put all scaffolds into a single file from largest to smallest.
+### Take out the first scaffold from each fasta file, and put all scaffolds into a single file ordered from largest to smallest.

 ### Take out the largest scaffolds
 #!/bin/bash